vortex-tcg/vortex_tcg/server/README.md

    - ```docker system prune``` basic commands that will delete all unused docker images (and clear docker cache).
 Think about using it when a build do not work as expected.

-   To conclude this part I also advice you to download : **OrbStack** that is a good docker runner and is really good to use with commands prompt for example.

    ### 2.3 : Make Migrations
    The migrations are made by the following dir : ```server > shared > DataAccess``` it is a class library provided by **.NET** and allow data types to be shared between differents apps.
    To create the migrations file you must access a terminal from any docker app container (game or auth).

    In these you will enter the following commands :